BennyE/omniportal/README.md

 16. Update function for undesireable words in username/password
 17. ~~Rework employee module to allow creation of employee-users which are stored with a pseudo-account in cloud~~ **DONE >= v0.0.6**
 18. Evaluate an escalation if password modifiction is attempted with wrong token
+19. Offer an option to set $TZ in container runtime to address for UTC vs. local time (e.g. CET / Europe/Berlin)
+20. Implement email notifications

 ## Screenshot